 - 1. Trace has 1 branch per receiver, branches are of equal equivalent capacitive loads. - 2.
 Branch as close as possible to the Driver. - 3.
 For single termination resistor (n branches): - a.
 Place terminator as close to driver as possible. - b.
-R driver + R terminator = Zo / n

-For multiple termination resistors (n branches):

-- 1. Place terminators on each branch, as close to the branch point as possible. - 2.
-R driver + R terminator / n = Zo / n
+R\driver + R\terminator = Zo / n - 4.
+For multiple termination resistors (n branches): - a.
+Place terminators on each branch, as close to the branch point as possible. - b.
+R\driver + R\terminator / n = Zo / n

 Even though PICCLK is a lower frequency clock this clock is still critical and should be routed with care and reflections at each node should be eliminated.
-More detailed clock routing techniques are available in the PentiumTM Processor Clock Design application note (AP-479), (Order Number 241574).
+More detailed clock routing techniques are available in the AP-479 PentiumTM Processor Clock Design application note (Order Number 241574).